 - The outlook for further advancement of New Hampshire’s trust laws

 - Steps to establish a trust in, or migrate a trust to New Hampshire

 Below is an article from Fiduciary Trust of New England General Counsel, Thanda F. Brassard, JD, which also outlines the many benefits of New Hampshire trusts as well as provides some illustrative client examples.
-A pdf of the article is available here.

 New Hampshire’s Favorable Trust Environment